 This best cat food for adult cats does not have a high water content, despite being “wet” food.
 For this reason, some cats simply don’t like it.
 It may also not be helpful for cats who need a higher amount of water in their diet for health purposes.
 Many cats don’t like the taste either, but that can be said about many different cat foods.

-- You may also be interested in: 10 Best Wet Cat Foods in 2021 – Reviews & Top Picks
+- You may also be interested in: 10 Best Wet Cat Foods – Reviews & Top Picks

 At first glance, the Merrick Purrfect Bistro Grain-Free Chicken Pate appears to be high-quality.
 It includes deboned chicken as the first ingredient, followed by a variety of meat products and eggs.
 Cranberries are included further down on the list, but these can help prevent many different health problems.
 Dehydrated alfalfa is also included, though it is the eighth ingredient.
 Unfortunately, this is generally considered a lower-quality ingredient, as it doesn’t offer cats much nutrition.